 LEISURE AND PROPERTY USAGE

-On another note, it is very important to know your exact interests in purchasing a shoreline property: are you interested in water sports and leisure, or just searching for a panoramic view that can greet you before and after a long day?
+On another note, it is very important to know your exact interests in purchasing a shoreline luxury property: are you interested in water sports and leisure, or just searching for a panoramic view that can greet you before and after a long day?
 If you are looking for a property that is good for swimming, boating, and water sports, you will need to consider this before your purchase.
 Or, if you have children who may enjoy the property, then take this into consideration as you search for the right waterfront for your needs.
 With family swimming as a priority, you might search for properties that remain somewhat shallow, or that host a sandy or pebbled lake bed.
 If boating is a priority, then you may want the lake bed to gain depth quickly.
 How far from shore the lake bed gains depth is important to consider in any event.

 What are the boating regulations, and are there any boat house restrictions?
 Make sure you understand the rules & regulations when it comes to building, improving, or expanding your dock, porch, or boathouse needs.
 If there are already existing structures, then you might consider the condition of these structures, and their ability to weather the changing seasons.